 Also, the top percentile of underwater welders can make over USD 90,000 annually on average.

 The underwater welders usually work according to the individual project.
-The salary varies on the bases of work hazards.
+The salary varies based on work hazards.
 It may also vary by project length and methods of diving.
 With the right experience, the welder will earn serious money.
 The salary varies based on the location of the job.
 They are;

 - Offshore income